-Third, accept the invasion of a land bush occupied by the Greek armies during their last march to conquer Korça20.
+Third, accept the invasion of a land bush occupied by the Greek armies during their last march to conquer Korça.

 We believe that the achievement of the signature of the Kapshtica Protocol is explained by the evaluation of two factors, giving its internal factor weight, which was related to the expansion of the authority of the Albanian government and the gradual stabilization of the order, at a time when Greece wanted to avoid it a possible conflict with the Albanian government because of the important commitments it had in the east.
-While the intervention of the English government must be seen as a very important external factor, which made it possible to exclude Greece from the conflict with Albania21.
+While the intervention of the English government must be seen as a very important external factor, which made it possible to exclude Greece from the conflict with Albania.
 The subject of this act from a legal point of view was limited.
 He managed to maintain the existing situation in the border area and the Greek army had no right to enter the Albanian territory at the time the French army departed.
 This situation would continue until the border issue was resolved through the Peace Conference in Paris, or even with direct agreement between the two governments.

 This historic event was an international agreement that had been linked by the Government of Tirana and was once the first act recognized by a foreign government as a party.
 But this act, from a diplomatic point of view, clearly improved its position in relation to the Italian government.
-This made it possible to temporarily close an overly problematic frontier and make it possible for the Government of Tirana to be diplomatically and militarily reminded of the plans of Italy in Vlora22.
+This made it possible to temporarily close an overly problematic frontier and make it possible for the Government of Tirana to be diplomatically and militarily reminded of the plans of Italy in Vlora.

-22 - Since March 1920, some parallel power had begun to form and operate, represented by the local "National Defense" committees, an unofficial secret organization with the objective of liberating Vlora; by the end of May they had managed to organize enough forces to oppose even doubled as a number and this time accompanied by Jakov, who had signed the agreement, without any quality, just as present (ibid, 83).
+even doubled as a number and this time accompanied by Jakov, who had signed the agreement, without any quality, just as present (ibid, 83).